Culturally responsive therapy for individuals and couples in New York & Texas

 Couples therapy

-I specialize in therapy for Asian American couples and multicultural and interracial couples.
+I specialize in therapy for Asian American couples and multicultural couples around the following themes:

 What is Emotionally-Focused Therapy?